 - Pre-eclampsia & eclampsia (in pregnancy)

-One of the concerns when using a single nutrient in high doses, is it may create an imbalance or deficiency state in the others.
-Because of this delicate mineral & vitamin balances within the body, I perfected a formula to optimize the powerful effects of magnesium.
-Consequently, the “Magnesium Cocktail Therapy” (MCT) was created, ensuring proper nutritional balance.
-In my experience, the Magnesium Cocktail is more effective than using magnesium alone.
+One of the concerns when using a single nutrient in higher doses, is it may create an imbalance or deficiency state in the others.
+Because of this delicate mineral & vitamin balances within the body we may also add in other supportive nutrients (i.e. calcium, b-vitamins, etc.)

 - Muscle relaxation (for both acute & chronic cases)